 Our article continues below with additional information on how to display battery percentage on an iPhone or iPhone 5S, including pictures of these steps for older versions of iOS.

-How to Turn on the Battery Percentage on an iPhone 5 in iOS 9 or iOS 10
+How to Turn on the Battery Percentage on an iPhone 5 in iOS 9 or iOS 10 (Guide with Pictures)

 The steps in this section will enable you to show the battery percentage on your iPhone if your device has been updated to iOS 9.
 If these steps don’t work on your iPhone, then you might be using a different version of iOS.
 You can scroll down a little further to see how you can view the battery percentage if your iPhone is using iOS 6.